Saubhagya3/tradie-app/README.md

 # SOLUTION

 This is description of the solution and the tools used and decisions made for the project.
-Please note that since Docker can't run in my system because I have older version of Windows 10, I used the query from the given repository (init.sql file) to create new database schema.
+Please note that since Docker can't run in my system because I have older version of Windows 10, I used the query from the repository you've provided (https://github.com/hipages/tech-test-full-stack-engineer/blob/master/docker/mysql/init.sql) to create new database tables in my schema.

 ## Tools Used